Archived under: Equipment, General | Louis Stout, Manufacturers

 Playing these musical examples on a Holton (Farkas model) Double French horn will convince even the most unreasonable skeptic about the superb response, intonation and timbre of this instrument, the finest French horn ever made.

 Well there you go!
-In spite of the bias there are some good tips here and it is great to see this classic Leblanc publication now online.
-A long list of similar articles in their archives may be found here.
+In spite of the bias there are some good tips, and it is great to see this classic Leblanc publication now online.